-Ownership stake refers to who (founders, investors, or employees) owns what amount of the business or who has control over the company.
-Since most startups need a voting agreement among common and preferred shareholders, this view shows who needs to sign off on major company decisions (e.g., company sale or reorganization).
-The ownership stakes section will also often list shareholder names and the number of shares they hold.
+Ownership stake is a crucial element of any cap table.
+It refers to who (founders, investors, or employees) owns what percentage of a business and who has the majority stake.
+Most startups need a voting agreement among common and preferred shareholders, so this element shows who needs to sign off on major company decisions (like a company sale or reorganization).
+The ownership stakes section can sometimes list shareholder names and the number of shares they hold.

-The types of shares indicate who has common shares with no special treatment versus who has preferred stock.
-Preferred stock typically can often be converted to a 1x payout of money invested.
+The type of shares section indicates who has common shares with no special treatment vs. who has preferred stock.
+Preferred stock can often be converted to a 1x payout of money invested.

-Debt that can convert into equity is the other type of transaction often found on a cap table.
-This convertible debt is factored into all ownership calculations on a fully diluted basis.
-Calculating on a fully diluted basis is a way of looking at ownership where all outstanding warrants, options, and convertible notes are exercised.
+Debt that can convert into equity is another transaction often found on a cap table.
+This convertible debt is factored into all ownership calculations on a fully diluted basis, which is a way of looking at ownership where all outstanding warrants, options, and convertible notes are exercised.